Weakly Hadamard diagonalizable graphs and Quantum State Transfer: State transfer in weakly Hadamard diagonalizable graphs

-Since $W_\lambda$ forms a basis for the eigenspace corresponding to the eigenvalue $\lambda$, then the property that $\mathbf{x}(u)=\mathbf{x}(v)$ (or similarly $\mathbf{x}(u)=-\mathbf{x}(v)$) for all $\mathbf{x}\in W_\lambda$ would have to extend to every eigenvector in the eigenspace of $\lambda$.
-Hence while the preceding lemma requires analysing eigenvectors which form orthogonal bases to prove strong cospectrality, in principle, one could rule out strong cospectrality between two vertices $u$ and $v$ by finding a single eigenvector that does not have its $u$ and $v$-th components being equal up to a sign, or by finding two distinct eigenvectors associated to the same eigenvalue where the $u$- and $v$-th components are equal in one but are opposite in signs in the other.
+Since $W_\lambda$ forms a basis for the eigenspace corresponding to the eigenvalue $\lambda$, the property that $\mathbf{x}(u)=\mathbf{x}(v)$ (similarly $\mathbf{x}(u)=-\mathbf{x}(v)$) for all $\mathbf{x}\in W_\lambda$ extends to every eigenvector in the eigenspace of $\lambda$.
+Hence while the preceding lemma requires analysing eigenvectors which form orthogonal bases to prove strong cospectrality, in principle, one could rule out strong cospectrality between two vertices $u$ and $v$ by finding a single eigenvector that does not have its $u$ and $v$-th components being equal up to a sign, or by finding two distinct eigenvectors associated with the same eigenvalue where the $u$- and $v$-th components are equal in one but are opposite in signs in the other.

-The following result characterizes Laplacian (strong) cospectrality in WHD graphs where the weak Hadamard has pairwise orthogonal columns.
+The following result characterizes (strong) cospectrality in WHD graphs where the weak Hadamard has pairwise orthogonal columns.

-\begin{lemma} Let $X$ be a weighted WHD graph For every eigenvalue $\lambda$ of $L(X)$, let $W(\lambda)$ be the set of columns of $P_X$ that are eigenvectors corresponding to $\lambda$. \begin{enumerate} \item The eigenvalue support of $u$ is $\sigma_u(L)=\{\lambda:\textbf{x}(u)\neq 0\ \text{for some}\ \textbf{x}\in W(\lambda)\}$. \item Assume $P_X$ has pairwise orthogonal columns.
-Vertices $u$ and $v$ are cospectral if and only if for every $\lambda\in\sigma_u(L)$, either $W_u(\lambda)=W_v(\lambda)$ or
+\begin{lemma} Let $X$ be a weighted WHD graph For every eigenvalue $\lambda$ of $L(X)$, let $W(\lambda)$ be the set of columns of $P_X$ that are eigenvectors corresponding to $\lambda$. \begin{enumerate} \item The eigenvalue support of $u$ is $\sigma_u=\{\lambda:\mathbf{x}(u)\neq 0\ \text{for some}\ \mathbf{x}\in W(\lambda)\}$. \item Assume $P_X$ has pairwise orthogonal columns.
+Vertices $u$ and $v$ are cospectral if and only if for every $\lambda\in\sigma_u$, either $W_u(\lambda)=W_v(\lambda)$ or

-where $W_u(\lambda)=\{\textbf{x}\in W(\lambda):\textbf{x}(u)=0\}$ and $W_v(\lambda)=\{\textbf{x}\in W(\lambda):\textbf{x}(v)=0\}$. \item Assume $P_X$ has pairwise orthogonal columns.
-Vertices $u$ and $v$ are strongly cospectral if and only if for each $\lambda\in\sigma_u(L)$, we have (i) $W_u(\lambda)=W_v(\lambda)$ and (ii) only one of $\{\textbf{x}\in W(\lambda):\textbf{x}(u)\textbf{x}(v)=-1\}$ and $\{\textbf{x}\in W(\lambda):\textbf{x}(u)\textbf{x}(v)=1\}$ is empty.
+where $W_u(\lambda)=\{\mathbf{x}\in W(\lambda):\mathbf{x}(u)=0\}$ and $W_v(\lambda)=\{\mathbf{x}\in W(\lambda):\mathbf{x}(v)=0\}$. \item Assume $P_X$ has pairwise orthogonal columns.
+Vertices $u$ and $v$ are strongly cospectral if and only if for each $\lambda\in\sigma_u$, we have (i) $W_u(\lambda)=W_v(\lambda)$ and (ii) only one of $\{\mathbf{x}\in W(\lambda):\mathbf{x}(u)\mathbf{x}(v)=-1\}$ and $\{\mathbf{x}\in W(\lambda):\mathbf{x}(u)\mathbf{x}(v)=1\}$ is empty.
 Moreover, if $u$ and $v$ are strongly cospectral, then

 and

 \end{enumerate}

 \end{lemma}